 We don't expect VA panels to experience permanent image retention, as the VA panel in our long-term test appears immune.

 The Vizio V Series has a good response time.
-There is a little more motion blur trail behind fast-moving content than what is found on most TVs, but not too much.
-Also, there is some overshoot in the 0-20% transition, which can cause some haloing in really dark scenes, but it otherwise shouldn't be very noticeable.
+There's a little more motion blur trail behind fast-moving content than what is found on most TVs, but not too much.
+Also, there's some overshoot in the 0-20% transition, which can cause some haloing in really dark scenes, but it otherwise shouldn't be very noticeable.

 The TV uses PWM to dim its backlight.
-The flicker frequency is very fast at 480Hz and most people won't be bothered.
+The flicker frequency is very fast so it shouldn't be bothersome to most people.